noccu/umamusu-translate/README.md

 UmaTL is not affiliated with Cygames and is purely a fan-community effort.
 Assets are edited only for the purpose of translation and it is *the maintainer's belief* this is harmless and unlikely to be an issue. [^1]
 Nonetheless such edits are of course against the relevant TOS so **proceed at your own risk**!
-No maintainer nor contributor will be repsonsible for any issues encountered as a result of use.
+No maintainer nor contributor will be responsible for any issues encountered as a result of use.

 [^1]: cygames has a relatively good track record in leaving non-cheating, non-damaging tools and users alone in my experience.
 Any possible crackdown is also likely to start with announcements and warnings before bans.